 So, foods that are high in trans fatty-acids – hydrogenated vegetable oils, margarine, fast food, some potato chips, muffins, donuts, cakes, and frostings – are awful for your testosterone production.

 The obvious answer is to eliminate trans fats from your diet as much as possible.
-Steer clear of fast food, certain baked goods, and anything that has gone through hydrogenation.
+Steer clear of processed food, certain baked goods, and anything that has gone through hydrogenation.

 9. Fried Foods